Advancing Cybersecurity Training and Skills in an Industry Faced With a Talent Shortage

 - Apprenticeship in ecosystem integration & scaling; with more approaches to create cybersecurity professionals.

 New standards emphasize instruction for computing fundamentals, engaging hands-on learning.
-You and colleagues can adopt or adapt programs.
+You and your colleagues can adopt or adapt programs.

 Fostering Cybersecurity Training and Skills Growth